vishal-kumar3/College_Database/README.md

 # Project Title

-A simple command line based program for College Student Managements
+A simple command line based program for College Student Managements.
+This Program is mostly written in Python as well as sql.
+Used python for the logic purpose and sql for Database to store all details of students.

 ## 1. Installing Mysql